 To Sterilise the Jars:

 - Wash and dry the cucumbers.
-Remove the top and end.Thinly slice – approximately ½ cm thick.
+Remove the top and end.Thinly slice – approximately ½ cm (⅕ inch) thick.

-- Peel a brown onion, and remove the tip and root end.
+- Peel the onion and remove the tip.
 Cut the onion in half, and thinly slice into half moons.
+Discard the root end.

 - In a large bowl, add the cucumbers, onion and salt.
 Cover the bowl with plastic wrap, and place in the fridge for 4 hours.

-- In a non-reactive pan, place the vinegar, sugar, turmeric, coriander and mustard seeds.
+- In a non-reactive pan (See Note 5), place the vinegar, sugar, turmeric, coriander, mustard seeds and chilli flakes.
 On a medium heat, stir to dissolve the sugar.
-Once the sugar is dissolved, simmer the liquid for 3 minutes.
+Once the sugar is dissolved, simmer the liquid for 2 minutes.

 Video